napassorn29/closeloop_manipulator_toolbox/README.md

 - #### *ik(T_desired, outputJoint, mode, tol, method) --> The angle of the input joint*:
   Return The angle of the input joint when determining the desired output joint position in the radian unit.
   - T_desired: Position of desired output joint
-  - method: numerical, geometrical
+  - method: numerical (Choose q that matched minimize error), geometrical (Use geometric and trigonometry to find q)
-  - mode: In numerical method can choose positive, negative In geometrical method can choose positive (++), negative (--), (+-), (-+)
+  - mode: In numerical method can choose positive, negative.
+          In geometrical method can choose positive (++), negative (--), (+-), (-+)

   ![image](https://github.com/napassorn29/closeloop_manipulator_toolbox/assets/122891621/96826b99-8b0e-4434-8a67-0c1d53d54b69)